Tunable phonon induced steady state coherence in a double quantum dot: Results

-The above equation describes a DQD charge qubit coupled to a phononic bath.
+where $f_1=\cos\theta=\varepsilon/\omega_q$ and $f_2=-\sin\theta=-2t_c/\omega_q$.} The above equation describes a DQD charge qubit coupled to a phononic bath.
 Whatever state the charge qubit is prepared in, due to the phonons, the charge qubit relaxes to a unique steady state.
 To determine the latter, we notice that the above Hamiltonian shares exactly the same form as Eq.~\eqref{eq:Ham1}.
-This means that \emph{in a solid state DQD charge qubit, the presence of phonons can autonomously generate coherence in the eigenbasis of the system Hamiltonian}.
-We now proceed to characterize this steady-state-coherence and investigate their tunability and engineering.
+This means that \emph{in a solid-state DQD charge qubit, the presence of phonons can autonomously generate coherence in the eigenbasis of the system Hamiltonian}.